 Myth 3A: Wool Is for Winter; It's Too Hot for Summer

 We’ll debunk this wool myth in one (long) word: Thermoregulation.
-We wrote a whole post explaining what thermoregulation means and how it works, but to summarize the main points…
+We wrote a whole post explaining what thermoregulation means and how it works, plus another on why Merino Wool is great for summer, but to summarize the main points…

 Yes, Merino Wool socks keep your toes warm on cold winter days (Vermont has a lot of those).
 But the thermoregulating properties that allow Merino Wool to hold in warmth on cold days are the exact same properties that let it release that heat on hot days, actively cooling your feet.